amaanvaddadi/image-slider-polyfill/README.md

 # image-slider-polyfill

-Aim to create a imgage slider web component using polyfill library
+Aim to create a imgage slider web component using polymer library